How to Get an Emergency Custody Order Tips

 In the state of Iowa, the juvenile court can grant emergency custody under the following circumstances:

-• The parent or guardian refuses to comply with a request from a child protection worker, juvenile court officer, or law enforcement officer for an examination of the child.
-This could be a physical examination, a mental examination, or a medical test.
+• The parent or guardian refuses to comply with a request from a child protection worker, juvenile court officer, or law enforcement officer to examine the child.
+This could be a physical, mental, or medical test.

 • There isn’t enough time to follow the usual process for child custody.